 Visual organization in the workplace is important because workers only remember about 30% of what they read and 10% of what they hear.
 And out of an eight-hour day, productivity levels are only at an acceptable level for about 33% of the time.
 Each month, most workers spend an average of 18% of their time (31 hours) in unproductive meetings.

 What if there was a way to boost productivity?
 Well, there is, and it starts with creating a visual strategy.

 Humans love visuals.
-We are visual learners and have the ability to make sense out of a visual in less than one-tenth of a second.
-With visual organization in the office, you can increase retention by 50% and break down common language barriers.
-Approximately 90% of businesses face language barrier challenges.
+We are visual learners and have the ability to make sense of a visual in less than one-tenth of a second.
+With visual organization , you can increase information retention by 50% and break down common language barriers.
+To show how widespread this issue is, consider that approximately 90% of businesses face language barrier challenges.

 With a solid visual organization plan in place, you can generate positive results.
-And with positive results happening inside the marketing department, this will translate into higher levels of productivity.
-This, in turn, results in better customer service and retention.
+And with positive results coming from the marketing department, this will translate into higher levels of productivity.
+That, in turn, results in better customer service and retention.

 Imagine your marketing department having a better understanding of your target audience because you present data in the form of visuals.
 With a better understanding of your target audience, your marketing department can refine its strategies to better reach leads who are most likely to convert.

 Or, imagine having a ton of data on your latest video marketing campaign.
-The data has insightful metrics indicating which marketing methods are working and which ones aren’t.
-However, unless you organize the data and present in an easy-to-understand manner, the data renders useless.
+The data has insightful metrics that indicate which marketing methods are working and which ones aren’t.
+However, unless you organize the data and present it in an easy-to-understand manner, the data is useless.
 With visual organization, you can easily demonstrate which video marketing methods are achieving the highest ROI.